microsoft/AcademicContent/Workshop/4. Machine Learning/Azure Machine Learning HOL (Node).md

     }
     ```

-    You can uncomment the `//win.webContents.openDevTools();` line above if you wish for the [Chrome Developer Tools](https://developer.chrome.com/devtools) to be opened automatically when you start the application.
+    > You can uncomment the call to *win.webContents.openDevTools()* if you want the [Chrome Developer Tools](https://developer.chrome.com/devtools) to be opened automatically when you start the application.
 This is helpful for debugging if things go wrong with your application.

 1. Electron needs to know which file is the main startup file.
-This is specified in `package.json`.
-Change the `main` property in that file to the following:
+This is specified in **package.json**.
+Change the *main* property in that file to the following:

     ```javascript
     "main": "main.js",
     ```

-    `main.js` gets created when the TypeScript file `main.ts` gets compiled into JavaScript.
+    **main.js** gets created when the TypeScript file **main.ts** gets compiled into JavaScript.

-1. Now comes the Angular application that displays the grid, handles user mouse clicks, and calls the ML web service you set up.
-Create an `application.ts` file and add the following statements:
+1. Now comes the Angular application that displays the grid, handles mouse clicks, and calls the ML Web service you set up.
+Add an **application.ts** file to the project directory and add the following statements:

     ```typescript
     import { NgModule, Component, HostListener } from '@angular/core';